Junior-Green/Mastermind-Game/README.md

 # Mastermind Game
- Interactive GUI for Mastermind board game using JavaFX
+ Interactive GUI for Mastermind board game using JavaFX where you try to find the hidden 4 color combination in a series of limited attempts.
+For each attempt made you will be notified for how much colors you guessed correctly, and how much correct colors guessed, are in the right posititons.
+Use the left button on the mouse to rotate through the cycle of colors.

 # Instructions/Notes